mxwilen/binary-change-detection/README.md

 ## How to run

-1. Put the two apks to analyse inside the folder `signal-binaries`
+1. Put the two apks to analyze inside the folder `signal-binaries`
 2. Change the `.env` vars pointing to these binaries
 ```sh
 APK_LOC_V1=signal-binaries/Signal_Android_7.30.2.apk